 KEELY AND DU by Jane Martin (Ripple For Change Series)

 To see our production history and get a sense of the kind of work we do, go to our Press Page.

-For those who demonstrate commitment to ensemble work & passion for self-producing and want a more artistic voice within the company may apply for our Self-Producing Apprenticeship Program.
-All apprentices get hands-on training in one specific area of producing per mainstage production cycle.
-The Apprentices can be trained in any of the following areas:
+Select members who demonstrate commitment to ensemble work & passion for self-producing may be invited to join our Self-Producing Training Program.
+All participants get hands-on training in one specific area of producing per mainstage production cycle:

 Audience and Donor Development

-Apprentices are also given hands-on training in leadership, team-building, goal-setting, and the craft of acting.
+Participants are also given personal mentorship in leadership, team-building, goal-setting, and the craft of acting.

-Those who excel in the Apprenticeship Program are then considered eligible to apply for Company Membership.
+Those who excel in the Training Program course of a season may be considered for Company Membership.
 Company Members are given an exclusive management position at the company level, and receive the added benefits of pre-casting in fulfilling roles, the possibility of directing and/or writing mainstage shows, and being an ongoing, integral part of the executive production team.
-Typically, only 1-2 slots are available for Company Membership per season.

 Click here to learn about our current company members and ensemble.